 Speech/Language Services.
 Speech and language therapists evaluate a wide range of communication disorder intervention strategies for students who demonstrate auditory processing difficulties (i.e. the student hears properly, but has difficulty making sense of what was heard) or a referral for medical intervention or hearing aids.
 Parent/teacher consultation and monitoring of student progress that affect the way a child talks and understands.
 Some children have problems talking clearly, while others may be unable to use speech or language to communicate.
 If you are concerned about your child’s ability to communicate and be understood, consult your child’s teacher, who may refer you to the speech pathologist.
 If the pathologist determines that your child’s language skills fall outside of the normal limits, your child may qualify for small group or individual speech/language therapy.

 Consulting teachers.
-Cecelia Charland, Jane Millar, and Shannan Mayer support other teachers in meeting the needs of students with identified learning, social, or behavioral delays.
-This support includes identifying effective teaching and assessment techniques, appropriate instructional materials, instruction strategies for students with disabilities, and assistance in the development of Individual Education Plans.
+Cecelia Charland, Angie Gilbert, and Sasha Sasha Anderson support other teachers in meeting the needs of students with identified learning, social, or behavioral delays.
+This support includes identifying effective teaching and assessment techniques, appropriate instructional materials, instructional strategies for students with disabilities, and assistance in the development of Individual Education Plans.

-● Skills Mangament and Behavior (SMB) for students with emotional disturbances.
+● Skills Management and Behavior Management for students with emotional disturbances.
 This is a program that is separate from the home school.
 Students are taught news skills via a level point system.

 ● Extended Resource Classroom for students with severe and profound disabilities.